Pablo Echaurren: Biography

 In 2010, as an acknowledgment of Echaurren’s forty-year career, the Fondazione Roma Museo organized the anthological exhibition "Crhomo Sapiens" at Palazzo Cipolla (previously, Museo del Corso).
 In the same year, together with his wife Claudia Salaris, the artist founded the Fondazione Echaurren Salaris.
 In 2011, the Macro in Rome presented the cycle "Baroque'n'Roll", a series of ceramic kiosks dedicated to his passion for the electric bass, and the Mar (Ravenna), organized the exhibition "Lasciare il segno" (‘Leave a mark’) featuring works produced since early 1969.

-In 2010 he created the Foundation Echaurren Salaris with his wife, Claudia Salaris, an historian of avant-garde movements.
+In 2010 he created the Foundation Echaurren Salaris with his wife, Claudia Salaris, a historian of avant-garde movements.

 In 2014 the Beinecke Library (Yale University, USA) acquired an extensive collection of Pablo Echaurren's writings and drawings related to his participation in the countercultural movement of the 1970s.

 In 2015 The Galleria nazionale d’arte moderna e contemporanea hosted a large solo show (curated by Angelandreina Rorro) by Echaurren titled "Contropittura", which analysed the sociopolitical aspects of his work.

 In 2016, Chile paid tribute to him for the first time with a retrospective exhibition at the Museo Nacional de Bellas Artes in Santiago (curated by Inès Ortega-Màrquez) entitled Make Art Not Money.

 In 2017 various shows commemorated forty years from the Movement of 1977: 1) "Du champ magnétique" at Scala Contarini del Bovolo in Venice exhibited Echaurren’s drawings that reinterpreted Marcel Duchamp’s work; 2) the Museo di Roma in Trastevere organized an exhibition of Echaurren’s drawings from 1977 alongside Tano D'Amico’s photographs; 3) the Palazzo Platamone (Catania) hosted the exhibition "Soft Wall", framing Echaurren's alternative/underground production and his connection to the language of Street Art.

 In 2019, Mart (Rovereto) hosted a solo show.

-In 2020 Bibliotheca Hertziana (Max Planck Institut, Rome) digitally acquired a large section of the Echaurren Salaris' archive pertaining to the 1970s (fanzines, posters, drawings, paintings) and now accessible to the public.
+In 2020, the Bibliotheca Hertziana (Max Planck Institut, Rome) digitally acquired a large section of the Echaurren Salaris' archive pertaining to the 1970s (fanzines, posters, drawings, paintings) and is now accessible to the public.